-- The Amendments modify the definition of the term "authenticate" to conform to the definitions of "sign" in the revisions contained in the bill to Article 1 and Article 7. - The Amendments modify the definition of "certificate of title" to take into account state certificate of title systems that permit or require electronic records as an alternative to the issuance of certificates of title.

-- The Amendments clarify that a registered organization organized under federal law, such as a national bank, that, by authorization under federal law, designates its main or home office as its location is located in the state of that office for purposes of Article 9. - The Amendments expand the list of collateral for which a licensee or buyer takes free of a security interest if the licensee or buyer gives value without knowledge of the security interests and before it is perfected. - The Amendments confirm that a secured party's authorization to record an assignment of a mortgage securing a promissory note assigned to the secured party in order for the secured party to conduct a non-judicial foreclosure sale of the mortgaged real property applies when there is a default by the mortgagor.
+- The Amendments modify the definition of the term "authenticate" to conform to the definitions of "sign" in the revisions contained in the bill to Article 1 and Article 7. - The Amendments modify the definition of "certificate of title" to take into account state certificate of title systems that permit or require electronic records as an alternative to the issuance of certificates of title. - The Amendments modify the requirements for control of electronic chattel paper to conform them with those in revisions contained in the bill for Article 7 for electronic documents of title and in the Uniform Electronic Transactions Act for transferable records.
+The result is that the new requirements set forth the current requirements as a "safe harbor" but permit other control systems as well. - The Amendments clarify that a registered organization organized under federal law, such as a national bank, that, by authorization under federal law, designates its main or home office as its location is located in the state of that office for purposes of Article 9. - The Amendments expand the list of collateral for which a licensee or buyer takes free of a security interest if the licensee or buyer gives value without knowledge of the security interests and before it is perfected. - The Amendments confirm that a secured party's authorization to record an assignment of a mortgage securing a promissory note assigned to the secured party in order for the secured party to conduct a non-judicial foreclosure sale of the mortgaged real property applies when there is a default by the mortgagor.
 The language in current Article 9 could arguably have been read to refer to a default by the assignor of the promissory note rather than by the mortgagor. - The NY Amendments contain non-uniform provisions modeled on the Delaware UCC that are intended to clarify when a secured party has "control" over deposit accounts and securities accounts.

-Taken together, the Amendments provide greater certainty for the sufficiency of the name of a debtor on a financing statement by tying the concept of "legal name" to "license name."
+JUSTIFICATION: The Amendments provide greater certainty for the sufficiency of the name of a debtor on a financing statement by tying the concept of "legal name" to "license name."
 By so doing, the revisions may help to reduce the current practice of requiring debtors who are individuals to incorporate or establish limited liability companies (whose legal name is easily determined) to qualify for continuing commercial credit.
-In addition, the Amendments resolve ambiguities and address technical issues discovered in current Article 9 where there were substantial problems in practice or as to which some states have enacted non-uniform amendments.
+In addition, the Amendments address a number of filing system concerns under current Article 9 raised by International Association of Commercial Administrators, and resolve ambiguities and address technical issues discovered in current Article 9 where there were substantial problems in practice or as to which some states have enacted non-uniform amendments.